 Author's main message

-Evidence is growing that job search monitoring and benefit sanctions for infractions reduce the duration of unemployment and increase the rate of job entry.
-There is also some evidence that such measures can drive people out of the labor force and may reduce the quality of job matches.
-Substantial gaps in the evidence base remain, however.
-Nevertheless, there is enough evidence to question recent moves in some countries to relax such measures.
+Job search monitoring imposes a cost on monitored individuals and benefit sanctions impose a cost on sanctioned individuals.
+Yet evidence consistently shows that job search monitoring and benefit sanctions reduce the duration of unemployment and increase the rate of job entry, making them potentially attractive policy options.
+On the other hand, there is some evidence that such measures can drive people out of the labor force and may reduce the quality of job matches.
+Substantial gaps in the evidence base remain, however, particularly concerning the longer-term effects of monitoring and sanctions on job quality.

-Job search monitoring and sanctions for failing to search actively enough are widely used in Organisation for Economic Co-operation and Development (OECD) countries.
+Job search monitoring and sanctions for failing to search actively enough are widely used in OECD countries.
 These measures are intended to counteract the search disincentive effects of unemployment insurance.
 But do they work?

 Discussion of pros and cons

 Most unemployment benefit systems have had basic eligibility requirements since their inception, such as being available for work, registering with the employment service, and accepting suitable job offers.
-But only since the mid-1990s have most OECD countries coupled these requirements with monitoring and sanctions.
+But only since the mid-1990s have most OECD countries coupled these requirements with job search monitoring and sanctions for infractions.

-The regularity of monitoring and the toughness (duration, coverage, and severity) of sanctions vary across countries and over time within countries.
-For example, Portugal requires fortnightly proof of job search activity at face-to-face meetings with advisors, and benefits are cancelled for refusing a placement or suitable job offer or for failing to provide sufficient evidence of job-searching.
-In contrast, Sweden requires no proof of job search activity, and sanctions entail only partial reductions in benefits, and only for a limited period.
+The regularity of job search monitoring and the toughness of benefit sanctions (in terms of their duration, coverage, and severity) vary across countries and over time and sometimes for different unemployment benefit types within countries.
+For example, the UK requires fortnightly proof of job search activity at face-to-face meetings with advisors, while Poland requires no formal evidence of job search activity at all.
+Similarly, refusing a (first, suitable) job offer leads to complete cancellation of benefits in Portugal but only suspension for one week in Sweden.
 There is also variation across and within countries in the extent to which sanctions are enforced, although this is more difficult to quantify.
 This variation may itself be associated with the toughness of sanctions and other aspects of the unemployment insurance regime, such as the duration of benefits.
+In recent years there has been no clear cross-country increasing or decreasing trend in the toughness of monitoring or sanctions, although some countries have relaxed aspects of their regimes (e.g. Australia Denmark) while others have tightened aspects of theirs (e.g. Italy, Finland).

 Empirical evidence on the impact of search monitoring

-Six studies that credibly separate the effects of monitoring from those of other aspects of unemployment insurance reform packages and from selection effects are reviewed here (Figure 1).
-Three of the studies randomly assigned subjects into treatment and control groups (randomized controlled trials)—two in the US and one in Hungary.
-The remaining three studies used quasi-experimental approaches that exploit non-random but plausibly exogenous assignment to treatment and control groups to identify monitoring effects.
+Seven studies that credibly separate the effects of monitoring from those of other aspects of unemployment benefit reform packages and from selection effects are reviewed here (Figure 1).
+Three of the studies randomly assigned subjects into treatment and control groups (randomized controlled trials, RCT)—two in the US and one in Hungary.
+The remaining four studies used quasi-experimental approaches that exploit non-random but plausibly exogenous assignment to treatment and control groups to identify monitoring effects.

-The other two studies report positive but statistically insignificant monitoring effects on unemployment exit rates or job entry rates.
-In one case, this may reflect the combination of small sample size and fairly minor changes to monitoring intensity .
-The other study, which examines a larger change in monitoring intensity, also finds no overall statistically significant effect but does report statistically significant and positive effects on job entry rates for women aged 30 years and above .
-It also finds evidence that the size of the monitoring effect on job entry varies negatively with the local unemployment rate.
+One study reports positive but statistically insignificant monitoring effects on unemployment exit rates, which may reflect the combination of small sample size and fairly minor changes to monitoring intensity .
+The other two studies find mixed results by gender, with one finding an effect on job entry rates for women aged 30 years and above but no overall effect , and the other—a recent working paper examining Swedish reforms—finding an effect on job entry rates for men but not for women.
+The first of these two studies also finds evidence that the size of the monitoring effect on job entry varies negatively with the local unemployment rate .

 A few of the studies look at the effects of monitoring on other outcomes, with mixed results.
-One finds a significant effect on switching from unemployment benefits to other welfare benefits, interpreted as a move out of the labor market .
-Another finds no effect on dropping out of the labor force .
+One finds a significant effect on switching from unemployment benefits to other welfare benefits, interpreted as a move out of the labor force .
+A recently released study using data for Belgium suggests a similar effect, with increased monitoring of unemployment benefit recipients driving some to switch to disability benefits.
+Another study finds no effect on dropping out of the labor force .
 One study examines monitoring effects on earnings in the year following the initiation of the unemployment insurance claim, and finds little impact .
 It also finds no significant effect on the probability of re-entering unemployment within a year.
-Another study finds a small reduction in inflows to unemployment resulting from suspension of search monitoring, perhaps caused indirectly by reduced outflows from unemployment and the resulting removal of high-risk individuals from the at-risk population .
+A recently released study using data for the Netherlands suggests tougher monitoring does lead to lower wages in the (re-)entry job, but that subsequent job mobility compensates for this adverse long-term effect over time.
+Another study, using data from Northern Ireland, finds a small reduction in inflows to unemployment resulting from suspension of search monitoring, perhaps caused indirectly by reduced outflows from unemployment and the resulting removal of high-risk individuals from the at-risk population.

 Empirical evidence on the effect of benefit sanctions